greyshine/awesome/README.md

 - [Ansible](www.ansible.com) - Ansible is a radically simple IT automation engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration, and many other IT needs.
 - [Vagrant](https://www.vagrantup.com/) - Vagrant is a tool for building and managing virtual machine environments in a single workflow.
 With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases production parity, and makes the "works on my machine" excuse a relic of the past.
 - [Heroku](https://www.heroku.com) - Heroku is a cloud platform based on a managed container system, with integrated data services and a powerful ecosystem, for deploying and running modern apps.
 The Heroku developer experience is an app-centric approach for software delivery, integrated with today’s most popular developer tools and workflows.
-- http://rancher.com/ - Rancher is a complete container management platform that makes it easy to deploy and run containers in production on any infrastructure.
-- http://rundeck.org/ - Job scheduler and runbook automation.
-Turn your operations procedures into self-service jobs.
-Safely give others the control and visibility they need.
-- http://zeppelin.apache.org/ - Web-based notebook that enables data-driven, interactive data analytics and collaborative documents with SQL, Scala and more.